vkoves/carpe/README.md

 ## Checking Code Quality

-### Javascript (JSHint)
+### Javascript (ESLint)

-Carpe uses [JSHint](http://jshint.com), which automatically runs as part of our CI.
+Carpe uses [ESLint](https://eslint.org/), which automatically runs as part of our CI.
 If you want to run it manually, run:

 ```
-npm run jshint
+npm run eslint
 ```

 ### Ruby on Rails (RubyCritic)